-Year Scheduled Mandatory Practice 2025 SINGLE TREE SELECTION HARVEST.
-Regenerate this stand by harvesting individual trees of various size and age classes.
-This single tree selection regeneration method provides space for natural regeneration and promotes growth of the remaining trees.
-Select individual trees for removal from all overstocked size classes to achieve desired residual density levels by following the order of removal and tree retention guidelines.
-Create canopy regeneration gaps on approximately 10% of the stand to provide adequate sunlight to establish vigorous tree seedlings.
+Year Scheduled Mandatory Practice 2030 CLEARCUT REGENERATION HARVEST.
+Regenerate this stand by cutting all trees except designated reserved trees.
+This clearcut regeneration method allows trees to regenerate naturally from seed produced by adjacent timber stands or trees cut in the harvest operation.
+To improve the regeneration results, time your regeneration and site preparation practices to take advantage of good seed years.
+Variations of clearcut regeneration include uniform, alternate strip or patch, progressive strip or patch, and without reserve trees.
 For most Wisconsin forest types, adequate tree reproduction will be established in 3-5 years following the regeneration practice or additional management practices may be required to ensure successful tree reproduction.
 Some forest stands may need a longer regeneration period, but these situations must be documented and closely monitored to ensure success.
 Examples of additional management may include hand planting, controlling competing vegetation, or providing tree protection.
 As the landowner, you should be aware of the need for these potential follow-up actions, and that they may be required in order to complete this mandatory practice.